-RELP 235 3 S Sharing Your Faith
+RELP 235 Sharing Your Faith

 The philosophy, principles, and methods of introducing God and the Gospel in a personal way.
 Students learn how to build genuine relationships with those of different faith backgrounds and to share the teachings of Scripture, including the distinctive teachings of Christianity and Adventism.
 Not applicable to religion or theology majors.
-Prerequisite: RELG 125 or waiver.